Skip to main content

 Endpoint to delete a key from the Credentials Vault

-To delete a system from the credentials vault, you must make a DELETE request to the crawler.prod.judit.io/credentials route.
+To delete a system from the credentials vault, you must make a DELETE request to the crawler.production.judit.io/credentials route.

 Request Payload